MicrosoftDocs/azure-docs/articles/active-directory/manage-apps/application-proxy-secure-api-access.md

 1. On the **Add assignment** page, select **Users and groups**.

-1. On the **Users and groups** page, search for and select listed users who can access the app, including at least yourself.
-For each user, select **Select**.
+1. On the **Users and groups** page, search for and select users who can access the app, including at least yourself.
+After selecting all users, select **Select**.

    ![Select and assign user](./media/application-proxy-secure-api-access/7-select-admin-user.png)